DucManhPhan/DucManhPhan.github.io/_posts/2020-03-06-Some-points-to-remember-when-using-lambda-in-Java.md

 - When we're dealing with the primitive types, we need to remember that we have specialized lambda expressions that are going to be much faster than the regular ones.

-    It's faster to use an int predicate rather than a Predicate of Integer because we do not have to pay the price of bosing and unboxing.
+    It's faster to use an int predicate rather than a Predicate of Integer because we do not have to pay the price of boxing and unboxing.

 <br>